 The Imagine Idylwyld initiative will take place in four phases:

-Fall 2016: Phase 1: Background Review, Analysis, and Preliminary Vision
+Phase 1 (Fall 2016): Background Review, Analysis, and Preliminary Vision

-The final plan for Imagine Idylwyld is anticipated to be delivered to City Council in October 2017.
+The final plan for Imagine Idylwyld is anticipated to be delivered to City Council in early 2018.

 The first phase of Imagine Idylwyld is officially underway.
 HOK Inc., from Toronto and Associated Engineering of Edmonton and Saskatoon have been chosen as consultants for Imagine Idylwyld.
 The two consultant groups along with City Administration met at the end of September.
 The consultant has been conducting a detailed analysis of the site and reviewing background material to gain a better understanding of the study area.

 Currently, we are working on a base plan for the area and conducting a 3D survey to inform the design of the corridor going forward.
 Our next step is to hear from the public and stakeholders.
 An interactive on-line survey providing an overview of the project goals and an opportunity for the public and stakeholders to identify the challenges and opportunities facing Idylwyld Drive will be posted on our website mid- to late-November.
 Be sure to check this webpage often for updates on the project or sign up for e-updates.